 Additional decoration on the dorsal side of the wings comes from black and brown wing margins.

-These types of butterflies in California are easily identifiable in their caterpillar stage due to their preference for host plants.
-Lilac is the host plant for the California Tortoiseshell butterfly.
+These California tortoiseshell butterflies are easily identifiable in their caterpillar stage due to their preference for host plants.
+The California Tortoiseshell butterfly prefers lilac as its host plant.

 23. Echo Azure

-California is home to a significant number of Echo Azures, also known as Celastrina echo.
-You can find these butterflies flying about from springtime through October.
+California is home to many Echo Azures, also known as Celastrina echo.
+These butterflies fly about from springtime through October.

 The base color of Echo Azure butterflies is blue, with triangle-shaped markings on their wings’ upper side.

-The body of this species is a dark blue color, while the wing margins are black and white.
+The body of this species is dark blue, while the wing margins are black and white.

 The female Echo Azure lays her eggs directly on the flower buds where she feeds.
-The eggs are spherical and white, and very small.
+The eggs are spherical, white, and very small.

-Every year, there are anywhere from one to three generations of butterflies.
-When it comes to the plant that serves as its food source, this species is rather similar to the California Tortoiseshell.
+There are anywhere from one to three generations of butterflies every year.
+Regarding the plant that serves as its food source, this species is similar to the California Tortoiseshell.
 People frequently choose to lay their eggs on wild lilacs.

 The California buckeye is another, more state-specific host plant for the Echo Azure butterfly.
 Adults subsist on the nectar of a wide variety of plant species.